 Tulare County's eight cities and 19 of the special districts were reviewed and MSRs were adopted in 3 groups in 2006 and 2007.
 Group 4, consisting of 21 special districts was approved in October 2011.
 The scope of MSRs has since been expanded to include service needs of disadvantaged unincorporated communities within and adjacent to the subject agency's current SOI.
-MSR updates have been completed for the cities of Dinuba, Visalia, Tulare, Porterville, Exeter and Woodlake.
-By policy, future MSR updates will be completed on an as needed basis following County Community Plan and City General Plan Updates.
-The County of Tulare received State funding that will allow for MSRs to be updated for urban service providing districts during FY 23/24.
+MSR updates have been completed for the cities of Dinuba, Visalia, Tulare, Porterville, Exeter and Woodlake, By policy, future MSR updates will be completed on an as-needed basis following County Community Plan and City General Plan Updates.